-This pilot in Gothenburg is led by Digidem Lab.
-Bostadsbolaget, one of Sweden’s largest public housing companies, in 2019 conducted a PB in one area.
-This was the first housing company PB in a Nordic country and in 2020 they are doing their second PB with 5000 tenants, using Consul.
-In 2021, Bostadsbolaget is doing their third PB in the area Biskopsgården, using Decidim for the first time.
-Most tenants in this area have Swedish as a second language and the poverty rate is high.
+The pilot in Gothenburg has been carried out by Digidem Lab.
+Bostadsbolaget, one of Sweden’s largest public housing companies, in 2019 conducted a PB in one of their housing areas, using Consul.
+This was the first housing company PB in a Nordic country.
+In 2020 the same housing company were doing their second PB with 5 000 tenants.
+In 2021, Bostadsbolaget were doing their third PB, using Decidim for the first time.
+Most tenants in the two housing areas where PB has been implemented (Biskopsgården and Hammarkullen) have Swedish as a second language and the poverty rate is high compared to the average in the city.
 Immigrants are underrepresented in decision-making, the potential of applying CI solutions to reduce the participation gap is therefore of great interest.
-UGOT has also ongoing cooperation with The Swedish Union of Tenants working closely with civil society including vulnerable groups, which gives the opportunity to pair digital efforts with face-to-face methods to build trust.
-Chalmers has also tested the CoBuilder App with residents in other areas previously, and the tool has been considered promising in research.
+In addition, The University of Gothenburg has an ongoing cooperation with The Swedish Union of Tenants, working closely with civil society including vulnerable groups, which gives the opportunity to pair digital efforts with face-to-face methods to build trust.

 PB project in Trondheim, Norway

 Trondheim report: COLDIGIT WP4 Trondheim Report D4-4 (V1)

 This pilot with the City of Trondheim is led by SINTEF.

 At the end of 2021, the municipality of Trondheim organized a citizens’ assembly with the goal of getting input to the municipality master plan, the most important overall plan in municipality that guides all planning in the municipality in the years to come.
 Composed of 50 quasi-randomly selected citizens, the initiative represented the first of its kind in terms of its scale.
 From November 2021 to February 2022, the selected citizens met regularly to discuss social challenges and explore potential solutions to address them.